apere/ofxParagraph/readme.md

 int getNumberOfLines(); // number of lines in the paragraph

-int getTextX(); //  the x value of the left most word
+int getTextX(); //  the x pixel location of the left most word

 float getLeading(); // line leading
 ```